donaca/COVID19PM2.5/README.md

-# Exposure to air pollution and COVID-19 expansion inWestern-Europe
+# Exposure to air pollution and COVID-19 expansion in Western-Europe
 The aim of this project is to study whether there is a correlation between the covid-19 expansion and air pollution in Western-Europe.
 We search whether there is a correlation between the number of deaths and the PM2.5.
 We could find the data only for France and UK.
 The other countries don't provide enough information.